krulkip/Bluebird-Heatpump-Weheat/README.md

   "interval": 5<br/>
 }<br/>

 Please note this is just a few of the items that are displayed.
-The actuallist is much bigger.
+The actual list is much bigger.
 Again the heatPumpId has been trunkated.

 I hope this helps someone.
 I noticed that there are more components to the api.